tbash/EmberChat/README.md

 $ vagrant up
 # Open two terminal tabs or windows
 # In the first:
-$ vagrant ssh
-$ sudo npm install -g n
+$ npm install -g n
-$ sudo npm install -g ember-cli
+$ npm install -g ember-cli
-$ sudo npm install -g bower
+$ npm install -g bower
-$ sudo n stable
+$ n stable
-$ cd /srv/emberchat.com
 # This can be done outside of vagrant
-$ sudo npm install && sudo bower install
+$ npm install && bower install
 $ ember serve
-# you can now find the ember side here: http://33.33.33.100:4200/
+# you can now find the ember side here: http://localhost:4200/

 # In the second:
 $ vagrant ssh